-In the book 7 Habits of Highly Effective People, Dr. Stephen Covey uses this illustration of what he calls principles or the natural laws of life.
-Our decisions should be aligned with our core values and principles.
+In the book 7 Habits of Highly Effective People, Dr. Stephen Covey uses this illustration to demonstrate that our decisions should be aligned with our core values and principles.
 In the reality of life, a map maybe useful but having a moral compass showing the right direction is more beneficial.
 Here’s an incredible story excerpted from the book as told by an ex-navy officer while on duty on the bridge of a battleship one dark and stormy night.

 Battleship vs Lighthouse